Last updated 5 February 2026.

 Clothing

 You will have a washing machine in your apartment.
 Doing more laundry means you can pack less.
 I recommend 5 to 7 outfits.
 More coverage is often better for sun protection and comfort.
-I especially recommend having at least a few outfits that cover your shoulders upper chest and back and knees.
-For days we are on archaeological sites (Ostia, Herculaneum, the Roman Forum) you may prefer full leg coverage to avoid minor scrapes and scratches.
+I especially recommend having at least a few outfits that cover your shoulders, upper chest, back and knees.
+For days we are on archaeological sites (esp. the Roman Forum) you may prefer full leg coverage to avoid minor scrapes and scratches.
 Lighter colors, natural fibers, looser clothing may be more comfortable.
 Many people find weaves cooler than knits (a button down shirt vs. a tee shirt).

 Generally speaking, you may wish to have clothes in which you feel your best, for all nothing formal is required.
 American visitors often feel that Europeans (especially Italians!) are more dressy or fashion conscious, but as everywhere these is a wide range and the most important thing is you are comfortable and feel yourself.

-You may wish to visit Italy’s beaches.
-In particular our first Friday excursion to Ostia is very near good beaches and if you enjoy that you may use your free time in this way.
+You may wish to visit Italy’s beaches, many accessible by cheap public transit in under an hour.
 Given this you may wish to pack a swimsuit and anything you like to have at the beach.
-I will not be visiting the beach with you.

 Stuff to make LIVING more comfortable (and affordable)